-- 1.2.6.1 Major facilities and sensitive land uses shall be planned and developed to avoid, or if avoidance is not possible, minimize and mitigate any potential adverse effects from odour, noise and other contaminants, minimize risk to public health and safety, and to ensure the long-term operational and economic viability of major facilities in accordance with provincial guidelines, standards and procedures. - 1.2.6.2 Where avoidance is not possible in accordance with policy 1.2.6.1, planning authorities shall protect the long-term viability of existing or planned industrial, manufacturing or other uses that are vulnerable to encroachment by ensuring that the planning and development of proposed adjacent sensitive land uses are only permitted if the following are demonstrated in accordance with provincial guidelines, standards and procedures: - a) there is an identified need for the proposed use; - b) alternative locations for the proposed use have been evaluated and there are no reasonable alternative locations; - c) adverse effects to the proposed sensitive land use are minimized and mitigated; and - d) potential impacts to industrial, manufacturing or other uses are minimized and mitigated.
+- 1.2.6.1 Major facilities and sensitive land uses shouldshall be planned to ensure they are appropriately designed, buffered and/or separated from each other and developed to preventavoid, or if avoidance is not possible, minimize and mitigate any potential adverse effects from odour, noise and other contaminants, minimize risk to public health and safety, and to ensure the long-term operational and economic viability of major facilities in accordance with provincial guidelines, standards and procedures. - 1.2.6.2 Where avoidance is not possible in accordance with policy 1.2.6.1, planning authorities shall protect the long-term viability of existing or planned industrial, manufacturing or other uses that are vulnerable to encroachment by ensuring that the planning and development of proposed adjacent sensitive land uses are only permitted if the following are demonstrated in accordance with provincial guidelines, standards and procedures: - a) there is an identified need for the proposed use; - b) alternative locations for the proposed use have been evaluated and there are no reasonable alternative locations; - c) adverse effects to the proposed sensitive land use are minimized and mitigated; and - d) potential impacts to industrial, manufacturing or other uses are minimized and mitigated.